Germany–Mongolia relations: Post-communist era

 Since the German reunification, a large number of visits have been held by various high-ranking German and Mongolian politicians and delegations.
 The following is a list of the most important state visits since 1990:

 Cultural relations

 From May to June 1995, the mixed German-Mongolian culture commission met in Ulaanbaatar under the direction of Peter Truhart.
 On September 16, 1997, an agreement on cultural exchange and cooperation was signed between Germany and Mongolia.

 Agreements

 On August 22, 1994, Germany and Mongolia passed a double taxation agreement in order to avoid double taxation of German and Mongolian citizens.
 A year later, in October 1995, the two countries signed a financial cooperation agreement.
 A delegation from the Committee on Economic Cooperation and Development of the German Bundestag traveled to Mongolia in March 1998.

 Trade

 Germany is Mongolia's main trading partner in the European Union, together with the United Kingdom, but on January 31, 2020 the United Kingdom left the EU.

+In 2022, to reduce Germany's reliance on critical minerals from Russia and China, Chancellor Olaf Scholtz conveyed to visiting Prime Minister of Mongolia Luvsannamsrain Oyun-Erdene that Germany aims to buy raw materials from Mongolia, including copper and rare earths.